-- (1) All landscaping required as part of a buffer shall be installed on the public view side of any buffer wall, if a wall is required. - Shrubs, if required per the following, shall be seven (7) gallon in size, or equivalent, reaching a minimum height of three (3) feet within one year of planting and shall be spaced no further apart than 48 inches on center unless otherwise approved by the County Landscape Architect. - (3) Groundcovers, if required per the following, shall be spaced no further apart than 30 inches on center. - (4) Shrubs and groundcovers, if required, shall be arranged to form a layered landscape screen.
+- (1) A-Type All landscaping required as part of a buffer shall consist of a 30-foot wide landscape strip without a be installed on the public view side of any buffer wall.
+The buffer shall contain at least three shade trees and five accent/ornamental trees for every 100 lineal, if a wall is required. - (2) Shrubs, if required per the following, shall be seven (7) gallon in size, or equivalent, reaching a minimum height of three (3) feet or fractional part thereof. within one year of planting and shall be spaced no further apart than 48 inches on center unless otherwise approved by the County Landscape Architect. - (3) Groundcovers, if required per the following, shall be spaced no further apart than 30 inches on center. - (4) Shrubs and groundcovers, excluding turfgrass, shall comprise at least 50 percent of the required buffer area and shall if required, shall be arranged to form a layered landscape screen with a minimum height of three feet achieved within one year of planting.
 If a buffer wall is not required, then shrubs and groundcovers shall attain eighty (80) percent opacity within 12 months of planting.
-If a buffer wall is required, then shrubs and groundcovers shall attain fifty (50) percent opacity in front of the buffer wall within 12 months of planting. - (5) Type C Buffers adjacent to the following roadways shall require the 25-foot buffer width and planting requirements, and shall also require an equestrian or agricultural-themed 3-rail, 4-rail wooden fence of a 48" height within at least 50% of the buffer's linear footage and distributed throughout that linear footage: - a) All roadways classified as a Collector or above in the following locations: - i.
-Within the Farmland Preservation Area
+If a buffer wall is required, then shrubs and groundcovers shall attain fifty (50) percent opacity in front of the buffer wall within 12 months of planting. - (2) B-5) Type buffer C Buffers adjacent to the following roadways shall consist of a 20require the 25-foot wide landscape strip with a buffer wall.
+The buffer shall contain at least two shade trees buffer width and three accent/ornamental trees for every 100 lineal feet or fractional part thereof.
+Shrubsplanting requirements, and groundcovers, excluding turfgrass, shall comprise at least 50 percent of the required buffer. - (shall also require an equestrian or agricultural-themed 3) C-Type buffer shall consist of a 15-foot wide landscape strip without a buffer wall.
+The buffer shall contain at least two shade trees and three accent/ornamental trees for every 100 lineal feet or fractional part thereof.
+Shrubs and groundcovers, excluding turfgrass, shall comprise at least 50 percent of the required buffer and form a layered landscape screen with a minimum-rail, 4-rail wooden fence of a 48" height of three feet achieved within one year.